Sound Healing Certification

 In this level, you will:

-• Understand the arc of a group sound experience
+• Understand the structure and flow of a sound bath session

 In this level, you will: